Rupert Bunny: Later life

 In 1895, Bunny met his wife Jeanne Morel, a fellow art student, who he married in 1902, at age 38.
 Deborah Edwards states that Bunny was a homosexual, however, as she explicates, "the fin de siecle's two most famous homosexual men, Oscar Wilde and Marcel Proust, demonstrated liaisons with and love of women do not exclude homosexuality."
 The happiness of his relationship with his wife is unknown.
 "Some say it was terrible, others are highly romantic."

 Bunny led a cosmopolitan lifestyle in Paris, mixing with artists and musicians such as Claude Debussy, Auguste Rodin, Nellie Melba, and Sarah Bernhardt.
 Sharing his studio with Alastair Cary-Elwes, the grandson of an English baronet, Bunny was continually networking.
-Whilst still studying under Laurens, Bunny continually attended his teacher's open studios, which allowed him to meet many 'high-society figures'.
+While still studying under Laurens, Bunny continually attended his teacher's open studios, which allowed him to meet many 'high-society figures'.
 Additionally, he attended the salons of the well connected artist Jacques-Émile Blanche, Emmi de Némethy and her grandmother the Countess Schärffenberg, the Hungarian poet József Kiss' wife and Madame Ayem, a collector of Gustave Moreau.
 Thus, Bunny was well connected and supported in Paris.
 In 1911, Bunny visited Australia with his wife.
 For many years afterwards, Bunny travelled back and forth between Australia and France.
 Morel died in 1933.
 Following almost 50 years living overseas, Bunny moved back to Australia permanently in 1933.
 He lived on Toorak Road in South Yarra, Victoria.
 The Depression, his own economic hardship and his wife's death were factors in his relocation to Australia.

 Bunny assimilated into the art scene in Melbourne easily, and continued to show his work.
 This included an annual exhibition in the Macquarie Gallery.
 He rejected Robert Menzies' invitation to join the Australian Academy of Art in 1939.
-Instead he became the Vice President of the Contemporary Art Society established in 1939 in Melbourne.
+Instead he became the Vice-President of the Contemporary Art Society established in 1939 in Melbourne.

 Bunny died in a private hospital on 25 May 1947, at age 82.